sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1500 - question.md

 ---

 Extracts the answer to a simple, free-text question.
-Best suited to questions that have a single-value, labeled answer in the document.
-This method is in a beta release.
+Suited to questions that have a single-value, labeled answer in the document.
+This method is a beta release.